bakenator/micro-manager/README.md

 If you rebuild the docker container and run it, the app should now show events for your own repo

+## Update Interval

+Github public api limits users without tokens to 60 requests an hour.
+Because of this, the app is set by default to update once every 10 min.
+With a token Github allows 6000 requests an hour.
+So if you added your token to the .env file, you can also add `UPDATE_INTERVAL=1` to your .env file to set the app to update every minute.
+The variable accepts any number for # of minutes.

 ## Groups